LiDlab/TransDSI/README.md

 If you prefer not to utilize the GPU, you can append `--nogpu` at the end of the command.
 However, this is not recommended as retraining PairExplainer would be necessary, which can take around 4 hours.

-### Reproduction instructions for five-fold cross-validations and independent tests:
+### Reproduction instructions for five-fold cross-validations and independent tests

 If you want to replicate the five-fold cross-validation and independent testing process of DeepDSI, please run the `main.py` script in the src folder.
 ```sh